Immigration Lawyer Chicago/ Immigration Forms for U.S. Citizenship, Naturalization, and Admission/ Completing Form N-565: A Step-by-Step Guide

 In some cases, you may be able to request a Form N-565 fee waiver if you are unable to pay the fees due to financial hardship.
 To request a fee waiver, you will need to submit Form I-912, Request for Fee Waiver, along with your application.
 The decision to grant a fee waiver is made on a case-by-case basis, and you will need to provide documentation to support your request.

 If you have lost your Certificate of Citizenship or Certificate of Naturalization, don’t panic.
-At Scott D. Pollock & Associates, P.C., our experienced immigration attorneys can guide you through the process of obtaining a replacement document using Form N-565.
+At Scott D. Pollock & Associates, P.C., an experienced immigration and naturalization lawyer can guide you through the process of obtaining a replacement document using Form N-565.
 We have over 70 years of combined experience and can provide the support and guidance you need to ensure your application is completed correctly.
 Contact us today by filling out our online form or calling (312) 444-1940 to learn more about how we can help.